Brent Hailpern: Career at IBM

-Associations, Conferences, and Journals
+Associations, conferences, and journals

-Dr. Hailpern has authored many publications and United States patents, along with numerous conference papers and book chapters.
-He is a past Secretary of the ACM, a past Chair of the ACM Special Interest Group on Programming Languages (SIGPLAN) and a Fellow of the ACM and the IEEE.
+Hailpern has authored many publications and United States patents, along with numerous conference papers and book chapters.
+He is a past secretary of the ACM, a past chair of the ACM Special Interest Group on Programming Languages (SIGPLAN) and a Fellow of the ACM and the IEEE.
 In 1998, he received SIGPLAN's Distinguished Service Award.
 He was the chair of the SIGPLAN '91 Conference on Programming Language Design and Implementation (Toronto, Ontario, Canada) and was chair of SIGPLAN's OOPSLA '99 Conference (Denver, Colorado).
 He is currently the co-chair of SIGPLAN's History of Programming Languages Conference (HOPL-III).
 He was a member of the program committees for the SIGPLAN '92 PLDI Conference, the Second ACM History of Programming Languages Conference, the 1993 IEEE International Conference on Distributed Computing, the AAAI99 Symposium on Modal and Temporal Logic-based Planning for Open Networked Multimedia Systems, and the First International Conference on Service Oriented Computing.
 He was the exhibits chair for ACM's Multimedia 95 Conference and was the publicity chair for ACM SIGPLAN's OOPSLA 97 Conferenece.
-He was an Area Director of ACM's SIGboard (1995–1996), a member of the editorial board for IEEE's Computer magazine (1989–1992), and a member of the OOPSLA Steering Committee (1998–2003, chair: 1999–2002, past chair 2002–2003).
-He was an Associate Editor for ACM's Transactions on Programming Languages and Systems (TOPLAS: 2001–2007).
-He was co-Guest Editor of the IBM Systems Journal special issue on Software Testing and Verification (2002) and of the IBM Systems Journal special issue on Model Driven Development (2006).
+He was an area director of ACM's SIGboard (1995–1996), a member of the editorial board for IEEE's Computer magazine (1989–1992), and a member of the OOPSLA Steering Committee (1998–2003, chair: 1999–2002, past chair 2002–2003).
+He was an associate editor for ACM's Transactions on Programming Languages and Systems (TOPLAS: 2001–2007).
+He was co-guest editor of the IBM Systems Journal special issue on software testing and verification (2002) and of the IBM Systems Journal special issue on model driven development (2006).

 Personal

-Dr. Hailpern was a Trustee of the Katonah-Lewisboro Union Free School District from July 2002 to June 2005.
-He was Vice President of the School Board from July 2003 to June 2004.
+Hailpern was a trustee of the Katonah-Lewisboro Union Free School District from July 2002 to June 2005.
+He was vice president of the school board from July 2003 to June 2004.